Multimedia - Shooting Locations - Escape From New York

 Prop Sets at the

-Dunes (pdf) By Tom Higginson)
+Dunes (PDF) By Tom Higginson)

-Comment (Tom Higginson): The “Chock
+Comment (Tom Higginson): "The

 full o’Nuts” set remained standing at Indian Dunes well into the 1980s and the